 Together as one, we honoured our brothers, sisters, fathers, mothers, sons and daughters, who had made the ultimate sacrifice in war.
 There were no victors or aggressors.

 As each nation honours Remembrance Day in there own way, this was a simple but powerful service.
 A few words were spoken by the Captain of the ship, In Flanders Fields was read, a perfect and pristine silence overcame the passengers and crew gathered.
 Tears were shed as the mournful melody of Last Post resounded throughout the ship from a lone bugler perched high above the crowd.

 For me, this was one of the most moving experiences I have ever had during Remembrance Day.

-On November 11th, I encourage you to take the time and attend a Remembrance Service, wherever you are.
+I encourage you to wear a poppy in the days leading up to Remembrance Day and on November 11th, take the time and attend a Remembrance Service, wherever you are.